-Supervised research for B.F.A. students in either the area of musical theatre, theatre arts performance, or theatre design and production, to be conducted in conjunction with a creative project within the student's area of emphasis, recorded in written form, and orally defended before a faculty thesis committee.
-Prerequisite: Senior status and thesis faculty approval.
+Supervised research for B.F.A. students in either the area of musical theatre, theatre arts performance, or theatre design and production, to be conducted in conjunction with a creative project within the student's area of emphasis.
+Prerequisite: B.F.A. major and Senior standing, or permission of instructor.

-4100 SENIOR SEMINARA capstone course for seniors seeking the B.A. in Theatre Arts.
-Prerequisite: Senior status in the B.A. major.
+4100 B.A.
+CAPSTONE EXPERIENCE 3 hours A capstone course for seniors seeking the B.A. in Theatre Arts.
+Prerequisite: B.A. major and Senior standing.

-4101-4109 THEATRE ARTS SEMINAR 3 hours
+4101-4109 THEATRE ARTS SEMINAR

-Reading, discussion, independent research, and written reports on a topic selected by the department. (e.g.,

-American Theatre History, British Theatre, Trends in Directing, Advanced Playwriting Practices, etc.)
+Reading, discussion, independent research, and written reports on a topic selected by the department. (e.g., American Theatre History, British Theatre, Trends in Directing, Advanced Playwriting Practices, etc.)